chili-chips-ba/openeye-CamSI/README.md

 # Objective II
 ## Add to opensource ecosystem 4 Xilinx

-We intend to use [openXC7](https://github.com/openXC7) toolkit, including its web-based CI/CD flow.
+We are thrilled to use [openXC7](https://github.com/openXC7) toolkit, including its web-based CI/CD flow.
 That's both for the security of images taken, and to help openXC7 attain the level of robustness found in commercial / proprietary CAE tools, Xilinx Vivado in particular.
 In that sense, OpenEye-CamSI is the continuation of our [TetriSaraj](https://github.com/chili-chips-ba/openXC7-TetriSaraj), which was the first openXC7 test case for a design more complex than a mere blinky.

 >Our goal is to bring to the light issues that arrive from openXC7's first-ever exposure to demanding, cutting-edge designs like this one.